siavava/portfolio/content/writing/computing/exposition/001-multiples-sum/index.md

 imageUrl: ../cover.gif
 caption: |
   If life transcends death <br/>
-  Then I will seek for you there <br/>
+  Then I will seek for you there. <br/>
-  If not, then there too
+  If not, then there too.
 layout: article
 date: 2023-06-21 00:00:00
 navigation: true